Tömük: History

 The earliest settlers were the members of a Turkmen tribe of a certain Elvan Bey in the 14th century.
 They founded the village of Elvanlı a few kilometers east of Tömük.
 Tömük was a just a hamlet used occasionally by the Elvanlı residents.
 But, early in the last years of the 18th century, people from other villages began to populate Tömük.
 In 1969, Tömük was declared a township.

+Tömük is home to a large Tahtacı population.

 Economy

 The major economic activity is citrus horticulture.
 Olive, tomato and green pepper are among the other important crops.
-Services for summer houses in the coastal band also contribute to town economy.
+Services for summer houses in the coastal band also contribute to the economy of the town.